How to Prepare for the Threat of Garbage

 Burn Your Garbage

 Burning your garbage isn’t the healthiest solution in the world, but it has been done for thousands of years.
 If you want to begin preparing for the threat of garbage, it is a good idea to start the habit of burning the garbage that you can if it is allowed in your area.
-Most urban areas won’t allow it.
+Most urban areas won’t allow it, but you can dispose of paper bags, boxes, and other flammable items in your fireplace during the winter months.
+Pay attention to air quality alerts in your area.

 To this day, many people in rural areas of the U.S. still use this as a primary source of waste removal.

-When SHTF, you will want to burn your trash late at night.
-This way you do not draw attention to your bug out location.
+When disasters hit, you will want to burn your trash late at night.
+This way you don’t draw attention to your bug-out location.
 When you burn at night it makes it harder for people to see the smoke so it’s harder for them to find your location.

 Bury Your Trash

-If you have a long-term disaster, it is in your best interest to bury the trash you can’t burn.
-If you live in the city, you will want to bury trash that is around your location as well.
+If you have a long-term disaster, it is in your best interest to bury the trash you can’t burn, particularly household waste.
+When living in the city that can prove to be a real problem.
+If you have a contained yard, you may want to bury trash that is around your location as well.

 Burying your garbage helps prevent the spread of disease and keep rodents and predatory animals at bay.
-However, NEVER bury trash next to a water source and never dig a pit below the water table level.
-You can find the depth of the water table level in a certain location, here
+However, NEVER bury trash next to a water source, and never dig a pit below the water table level.
+Buried garbage in urban areas is more than likely a temporary solution.

 Get Creative

 Start getting creative with your garbage, now.
-Stuff that you would normally throw away during the good times, you may want to hang on to when SHTF.
+Stuff that you would normally throw away during the good times, you may want to hang on to when a disaster hits, and reuse items when you can.

 A good way to prepare for the threat of garbage is to start brainstorming ideas of what you could do with the things you throw away.

-There will be no recycling bin when SHTF, so you will have to find creative uses for things that can’t be burned or buried.
+There will be no recycling bin when a disaster hits, so you will have to find creative uses for things that can’t be burned or buried.

 Feed Your Animals Scraps

 Most of the things that you don’t normally eat now, such as certain scraps, vegetable peels, and damaged fruit can be used as animal feed.
-This will help to minimize your waste, as well as offer you an alternative feed for your animals.
+This will help minimize your waste and offer you an alternative feed for your animals.

-Scraps are great for animals like chickens, goats, and rabbits, and may even be ok for dogs and cats.
+Scraps are great for animals like chickens, goats, and rabbits, and some items may even be ok for dogs and cats.

 Make a Compost

-You can easily start a compost pile now.
-You don’t have to wait until SHTF.
+If you generally have a garden, you can easily start a compost pile now.
+You don’t have to wait until a disaster hits your area.
 Even if you live in the city, composting is an easy way to turn your organic waste into a valuable resource.

 Composting produces a nutrient-rich material that can be used to make your gardens thrive without having to purchase fertilizer from the store.
 If you want to be prepared for the threat of garbage, start a compost pile, today.